jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 Enabling per-user and per-service subdomains with ``JupyterHub.enable_subdomains = True`` allows to securely use iframes with JupyterHub.
-Then even if embedding in an IFrame is allowed, the host page does not have access to the contents of the frame.
+Then, even if embedding in an IFrame is allowed, the host page does not have access to the contents of the frame.

 In this case, the ``"frame-ancestor 'self'"`` can be restored in the application: